 102.12 Combination Proposals.
 The Department may elect to issue Bid Documents for projects in combination or separately, so that Bids may be submitted either on the combination or on separate units of the combination.
 The Department reserves the right to make awards on combination Bids or separate Bids to the best advantage of the Department.
 The Department will not consider combination Bids, other than those it specifically identifies in the Bid Documents.
 The Department will write separate Contracts for each individual Project included in the combination.

 102.13 Public Opening of Bids.
 The Department will publicly open Bids at the time and place indicated in the notice to Contractors.
-The Department will the total Bid amount for each Bid.
+The Department will announce the total Bid amount for each Bid.

 Bidders or their authorized agent and other interested persons are invited to the opening.